bluelhf/Sprint/README.md

-# SprintPls
+# Sprint

-SprintPls is a toggleable sprint mod designed to be actually usable, intuitive, and configurable.
+Sprint is a toggleable sprint mod designed to be actually usable, intuitive, and configurable.
 It supports a million different colours, along with a never-before-seen per-character chroma feature, unlike other popular mods which only provide a maximum of one colour per character.

-SprintPls has a movable indicator with configurable text, and is designed to look beautiful in the configuration you want.
+Sprint has a movable indicator with configurable text, and is designed to look beautiful in the configuration you want.

 ## Sounds great.
 How do I use it?